cloverfield-tools/prod-module-boilerplate/docs/contributing/versions/index.md

 ### MVP

-MVP stands for "Minimum **Valuable** Product" (a better version of the common "Minimum Viable Product".
+MVP stands for "Minimum **Valuable** Product" (a better version of the common "Minimum Viable Product").
 The minimum number of features to make the product valuable to users.

 ![mvp](https://cloud.githubusercontent.com/assets/364727/8585378/4222fd84-259e-11e5-804c-33ec952ca88d.png)